Aracne

-Aracne is an Italian publishing company, founded in 1993 by Gioacchino Onorati and specialized in academic and scientific literature.
+Aracne was an Italian publishing company, founded in 1993 by Gioacchino Onorati and specialized in academic and scientific literature.
+It was declared failed on 6 April 2018.

 It is the only Italian publishing company that does not require exclusive rights for its publications.

 Aracne publishes both paper books and ebooks, most of them in Italian, although a considerable number of works is published in English.
-It uses the peer review as an evaluation system.
+It claimed to use the peer review as an evaluation system, it has often been found to use vanity press systems, and to publish on ordination.